 Wet shaving (blade shaving) and dry shaving (electric shaving) can both be incredibly effective, so it ultimately comes down to your personal choice, as well as what’s best for your skin type.

 To help you decide which shaving technique you should go for, here’s more detail about how each method works, and their different benefits.

 Wet Shaving vs. Dry Shaving: What’s the Difference?

-With an electric shaver, the hair is cut between two blades, in a scissor-like motion.
+Dry Shaving with an Electric Shaver, the hair is cut between two blades, in a scissor-like motion, often without water.